Klasmart-Engineering/data-microgateway/README.md

 # Data Microgateway

+Serves all public APIs exposed by the data science team

 ## Important notes

 The [API Management team](https://calmisland.atlassian.net/wiki/spaces/AM/overview?homepageId=2619113904) have done their best to expose a number of features to support teams in configuring and managing their gateways.
 This includes having syncing mechanisms that will automatically raise PRs whenever configuration _(centrally managed)_ or plugins are updated.